Human Rights Watch accuses Israel of 'apartheid' crimes against Palestinians

 Shakir told Reuters that HRW would send its report to the ICC prosecutor's office, "as we normally do when we reach conclusions about the commissions of crimes that fall within the Court's jurisdiction."

-He said HRW also sent the ICC its 2018 report about possible crimes against humanity by President Mahmoud Abbas's Palestinian Authority and the Islamist militant Hamas.
+He said HRW also sent the ICC its 2018 report about possible crimes against humanity by Abbas's Palestinian Authority and the Islamist militant Hamas.

 ICC PROBE